10 Minimalist Lifestyle Tips and Enjoying Life More

 If it does not invoke a positive emotion or if you would not immediately replace it if lost it probably should be sold, donated, or discarded.
 Get rid of EVERYTHING that does not serve you well.

 This is one of my favorite minimalist lifestyle tips.
-After de-cluttering and looking at the piles of unused junk you have accumulated over the years, selling it may not be the best option.
+After decluttering and examining the piles of unused junk you have accumulated over the years, selling it may not be the best option.
 Think about giving it away or donating it to those in need.

-That stuff may not add any value or invoke positive emotion for you but may add value to others.
+That content may not add any value or evoke positive emotions for you, but it may bring value to others.

-Giving your useless junk away or donating it may help you avoid the time spent holding a garage sale or putting it up on eBay or Craig’s List for little profit.
+Giving away your useless junk or donating it may help you avoid the time spent holding a garage sale or listing it on eBay or Craigslist for little profit.

 Sell it all and spend even more time creating memories with family and friends.
 Just think, now you don’t have to clean that stuff or move that stuff around as you clean.
 Just enjoy your newfound clutter-free extra space.